Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Conversational AI
 -----------------

-Using NeMo Models
+NVIDIA NeMo Models
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-NeMo is a toolkit for doing research in Conversational AI.
-NeMo makes it easy to build complex automatic speech recognition (ASR), natural language processing (NLP), and text-to-speech (TTS) applications.
+`NVIDIA NeMo <https://github.com/NVIDIA/NeMo>`_ is a toolkit for building Conversational AI applications.
+NeMo has separate collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) models.
+Each collection consists of prebuilt modules that include everything needed to train on your own data.
+Every module can easily be customized, extended, and composed to create complex Conversational AI applications.

 Conversational AI architectures are typically very large and require a lot of data  and compute for training.
-NeMo uses PyTorch Lightning for for easy and performant multi-gpu/multi-node mixed-precision training.
+NeMo uses PyTorch Lightning for easy and performant multi-GPU/multi-node mixed-precision training.

 .. note:: Every NeMo model is a LightningModule that comes equipped with all supporting infrastructure for training and reproducibility.

-NeMo Models contain everything needed to to train and reproduce state of the art Conversational AI research and applications.
-This includes
+NeMo Models contain everything needed to train and reproduce state of the art Conversational AI research and applications, including:

 - neural network architectures
 - datasets/dataloaders